andreadiiorio/linux_timed_messaging_system/README.md

 Each thread is assigned to a number of messages that will read and write on the device file.

 The ammount of messages to exchange and the actual operation (read or write) is chosen randomly in each iteration.
+Also some of the threads will be marked with a flag to call ioctl to set a random timeout before to start to read-write on the dev.files.

 At the end, messages readed by the threads are printed.